dotscha/dfliconv2/README.md

 ## Design non-goals

 I don't want it to be super fast, only reasonably fast, I don't care if it takes a minute to convert an image.
 I don't want to deal with resizing the image to the dimensions of the given graphic mode.
-Is is your job to prepare your input.
+It is your job to prepare your input.

 ## How does the conversion work?

-Thee optimization algorithms are implemented at the moment:
+Three optimization algorithms are implemented at the moment:

  * Coordinate pre-optimization is used to fine tune coordinate shifts (like xshift) to reduce the average number of distinct colors per cell (like character) that exceed the capacity of the given graphic mode.
  * One dimensional brute-force algorithm that tries every possible value of every variable, evaluates the conversion error and keeps the values resulting less error.